 Ramin Djawadi returns to score Season Two, this time backed by the Czech Film Orchestra and Choir.
 Without a doubt, I can say that I like this soundtrack much more than Season One.
 Even though performed by a different orchestra, there is no drop in quality and the tracks seem to be more thematic and powerful that the last one.
 Copied over from Season One, the excellent “Main Title” remains unaltered and once again transcends into other tracks in various forms.
 These tracks include “Don’t Die With a Clean Sword”, “Mother of Dragons”, and, most notably, “I Will Keep You Safe”.

+Going through the album, we first have “The Throne is Mine”, which is a darker and more driving version of “The King’s Arrival” from the first soundtrack.
+Next, we have a piece based on House Greyjoy called “What Is Dead May Never Die”.
+The song feels a bit constrained as it starts out with a slow build-up of high notes from stringed instruments.
+However, the track picks up and ultimately concludes with a medium-tempo composition with strong elements of percussion and brass mixed in.
+The Greyjoy theme continues later on in “Pay the Iron Price”, but the first half is rather wasted until it builds into a mood that portrays Theon rather well.
 The track “Warrior of Light” introduces Stannis and the mysterious Melisandre.
 Yet another piece driven by dark and spooky effects, it’s much more atmospheric than it’s action driven counterpart titled “Don’t Die With a Clean Sword”.
 One of the album’s better compositions, that latter is a heavy track accompanied by throbbing percussive elements, that brings Stannis’s journey to a climax.
 As the drums keep pounding, strings help build the intensity until the suspense ends with an exciting variation of the “Main Title” blended in.
 A perfect example of how the soundtrack creates a perfect marriage of music and visual aspects, this track brings the listener straight onto the beaches of the Blackwater for the showdown in front of King’s Landing.
 Additionally, “Stand and Fight” is another action packed composition about the Battle for Blackwater Bay.
 Including a harsh, clanking metal sound, it makes me think of swords crashing together and the screams of dying soldiers.

 There are a few other tracks that deal directly with Season Two’s most memorable episode.
 “Wildfire”, for example, is a piece that continually builds on itself to create an enticing and alluring track.
 As mentioned earlier, “Don’t Die With A Clean Sword” is a reference to the quote “If anyone dies with a clean sword, I’ll rape his fucking corpse”, which was brilliantly delivered from The Hound as he rushed out the gates of King’s Landing to meet Stannis’s forces head-on.
 The Hound is also presented in “One More Drink Before the War”.
 Based on ascene that wasn’t originally in George R.R.
 Martin’s novels, it’s a gritty piece with undertones of deep throbs from a bass drum, and long, drawn-out string notes.
 A little more up-tempo then I would have like, but still a very good piece.